Social Security Disability Payments – Check Your Earning’s Record To Protect Your Future

 If you are eligible for SSD benefits, then you also obtain more benefits for your family.
 For example, your current spouse may be eligible for benefits.
 Additionally, if you have young children, below the age of 18, then they will qualify for benefits too.
 If you have a child with a disability, then they will qualify.
 Even your ex-spouse may be eligible for benefits based on your work record.
 This is the same for disability benefits as it is for retirement benefits.

 Moreover, when you die, your work record continues to provide benefits to your family.
 For example, your spouse could receive survivor benefits.
 Even your ex-spouse, depending on certain factors, can receive benefits.
 Additionally, you are also eligible to receive spousal benefits, just like your spouse can.
 You can also get divorcee spousal benefits and survivor benefits.
 You are eligible for these benefits just like the rest of your family.
 Your eligibility is based on the work records of your current or former spouse.
 Therefore, make sure your work record is accurate.
+Likewise, make sure your spouse’s earnings record is correct.

 CREATE AN ONLINE ACCOUNT – MY SSA – AT SOCIAL SECURITY WEBSITE